Connecticut Fishing Report- February 2026

 Connecticut Fishing Report

-A lot can change in a 7 days.
+A lot can change in 7 days.
 After last week’s arctic blast, which brought sub-zero temperatures and more flurries of snow to Connecticut and Rhode Island, the Constitution State’s resident stripers are once again fair game.
 Fishable ice is now covering many of the coves that flank the Connecticut and Housatonic rivers, providing access to zones where striped bass winter over.
 With temperatures in the single digits this weekend, you can bet there will be more fishing pressure on the bass in these sensitive areas.
 Even though temps are falling to almost zero degrees on Saturday and Sunday, ice fishermen are still encouraged to use extreme caution when fishing for holdover stripers in tidal areas.

 Stripers always steal the spotlight, but there are excellent ice fishing opportunities for a myriad of species across the state.
 Fan favorites include trout, pike, pickerel and largemouth bass, but crappie and perch are also highly sought after by ice anglers who prefer to fish for food.
 There was even at least one Atlantic salmon pulled through the ice on the Housatonic this week, but again, anglers should be especially cautious when venturing onto ice that is subject to current and tide swings.